- Elgar original reference

 Chapter 19: Certification and Self-regulation of Nonprofits, and the Institutional Choice between Them

-Andreas Ortmann and Jan Myslivecek Introduction Quality assurance of the services of nonprofits has been a long-standing problem for which various institutional solutions (such as regulation or reputation) have been proposed in the literature.
+19 Certification and self-regulation of nonprofits, and the institutional choice between them Andreas Ortmann and Jan Myslivecek Introduction Quality assurance of the services of nonprofits has been a long-standing problem for which various institutional solutions (such as regulation or reputation) have been proposed in the literature.
 The two institutional solutions that we are interested in here, certification and self-regulation of nonprofits, have been of some interest to researchers and practitioners in Europe but recently also in the USA.
 Certification is a process of quality assessment by an external firm that, for a fee, investigates the operations of an applicant (school, hospital, charity etc.).
 If the quality meets the required exogenously determined standard, the applicant is then allowed to use the certificate for a certain period of time, after which a re-evaluation is conducted.
 This re-evaluation is often simplified but does not prevent the certifier from investigating the certified organization if circumstances warrant it, as illustrated in a recent high-profile case in Germany involving German certifier Institute for Social Questions, DZI (www. dzi.de), and the German branch of UNICEF.
 In contrast, self-regulation is a process of quality assessment established by a voluntary organization, or club, that imposes an endogenously determined standard on its members and – ideally – monitors (and punishes) those who do not meet the standards.
 The utmost punishment is the expulsion from the self-regulatory organization (SRO).
-Membership in an SRO is supposed to have effects very similar to a certificate: an outward shift of the demand schedule for the firm’s services.
-(We’ll say more about the evidence in favor of this proposition...
+Membership in an SRO is supposed to have effects very similar to a certificate: an outward shift of the demand schedule for the firm’s...

 You are not authenticated to view the full text of this chapter or article.